winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 49\.
 Halfway through the night, he told the laymen that it would a good time for them return home.
 The laymen accepted the Buddha’s instruction, circling him three times and bowing at his feet before leaving.
 {: #p49}

 50\.
 When the night ended and the first light of dawn appeared, the Bhagavān went to a quiet place.
 With his clear and penetrating heavenly eye, he saw great heavenly spirits taking up individual residences on earth, and he saw middling and lesser spirits were taking up their residences, too.
-The Bhagavān returned to the discussion hall, prepared a seat, and sat down.
+The Bhagavān returned to the meeting hall, prepared a seat, and sat down.
 Though he knew the answer, he asked Ānanda, “Who is building this city, Pāṭaliputra?”
 {: #p50}

 51\. Ānanda said to the Buddha, “The minister Varṣākāra is building it as a defense against the Vṛji.”